Jmwofford/babyDiv_WDI-curriculum/instructor_notes/redux/state-management-and-intro-to-redux.md

 ### You Do:

 Use pure functions to solve the following problems:
-TODO

-1. Use a pure function to add a todo to this array of todo objects
+1. Use a pure function to add a `todo` to this existing array of todo objects:

 ```js
 const todos = [